Laptops at the Law School

 However, they get very busy, especially during peak times of the academic year.
 Owning a laptop not only allows you to avoid long lines and crowded conditions, but also enables you to do your work in a location of your choice, for instance in the historic Reading Room, the Student Commons, the Law Library, or the Law Quad grounds.

 Students with wireless laptops are able to connect to the University's wireless network to print, perform online legal research, and access the Internet and e-mail.
-To use wireless you will need a computer with an IEEE 802.11a/b/g/n, IEEE 802.11 a/b/g or IEEE 802.11b/g wireless LAN network card that supports 802.1X/WPA2 and a network browser.
+To use wireless you will need a computer with an IEEE 802.11a/b/g/n, IEEE 802.11 a/b/g or IEEE 802.11b/g wireless LAN network card that supports 802.1X/WPA2 and a Web browser.

 The Law School permits the use of laptops for most in-class essay exams.
 Students are also permitted to use laptops for take-home exams.
-The approved versions of Electronic Bluebook (EBB) works with Windows and Mac operating systems.
+The approved versions of Electronic Bluebook (EBB) work with Windows and Mac operating systems.

 Network Connectivity Support